 - Timely Removal: Once garlic plants mature, remove the barriers to avoid damaging crops.

-For further protection, consider planting companion crops that naturally deter pests and promote garlic plant growth.
+For further protection, consider planting companion crops that naturally deter pests and promote garlic plant growth, and use garlic spray to enhance the effect.
 This dual approach will enhance protection without relying solely on physical barriers.

 Applying organic insecticides for garlic worm control